LiMe-NanoBioeng/pressure_control/README.md

 Thus, a pressure-based fluidic system requires feedback control when regulating the flow at a defined flow rate or terminating the flow at a finite injection volume.
 The pressure-based fluidic system typically uses a sample tube or a bottle to store the sample solution.
 This configuration is beneficial for maintaining the temperature of the sample solution before the injection simply by using dry bathes to cool or heat sample tubes.
-Unlike syringe pumps, the pressure-based fluidic system can easily be multiplexed by adding sample tubes.
-The system can reduce the dead volume and avoid contamination by using a one-time-use sample tube.
+Unlike syringe pumps, the pressure-based fluidic controller can easily multiplex sample tubes, avoiding contamination by using a one-time-use sample tube.
-Thus, it is advantageous to adapt the system to multiplexed assays, such as multiplexed fluorescent in situ hybridization, which involves multiple washing and reaction steps.
+Thus, it is advantageous to adapt the system to multiplexed assays, such as multiplexed fluorescent in situ hybridization, which involves washing and reaction steps with multiple solutions.
-Although pressure-based liquid handling systems are commercially available for multiplexed assays, they are relatively expensive and less flexible than open-source systems.
+Although pressure-based flow controllers are commercially available for multiplexed assays, they are relatively expensive and less flexible than open-source systems.
 Previously reported systems based on pressure regulation use open-loop control for the flow rate.
-Thus, to provide a constant flow rate, the devices require a calibration curve that characterizes the relation between pressure and flow rate for each microfluidic system.
+Thus, to provide a constant flow rate, the systems required a calibration curve that characterizes the relation between pressure and flow rate for each microfluidic system.

-Here, we present an open-source microfluidic system that enables regulation of the flow rate using the proportional-integral-derivative (PID) feedback control.
+Here, we present an open-source microfluidic controller that enables regulation of the flow rate using the proportional-integral-derivative (PID) feedback control.
-Our system uses an Arduino micro that fully integrates the PID feedback control.
+Our controller uses an Arduino micro that fully integrates the PID feedback control.
 This control involves measuring the flow rate with a flow sensor and controlling the pressure with an electro-pneumatic regulator to provide a constant flow rate.
-We show the robust fluid exchange with our system demonstrating XX rounds of fluorescent oligo hybridization and stripping.
+We show the robust fluid exchange with our controller demonstrating XX rounds of fluorescent oligo hybridization and stripping.

-To demonstrate our system's flexibility, we show an extension of our system using open-loop control and demonstrate two different applications: microfluidic droplet generation and pulsed jet formation.
+To further demonstrate our system's flexibility, we show an extension of our controller using open-loop control demonstrating two different applications: microfluidic droplet generation and pulsed jet formation.
-The extended system controls two electro-pneumatic regulators to provide different pressures for two phases, oil and aqueous solutions or gas and liquid.
+The extended controller integrated two electro-pneumatic regulators to provide different pressures for two phases, oil and aqueous solutions or gas and liquid.
 In the microfluidic droplet generation, we injected oil and aqueous solutions into a hydrophobic microfluidic device, in which aqueous droplets are generated in an oil continuous phase.
 We used agarose gel as the aqueous phase and demonstrated the single-cell encapsulation in agarose gel beads.
-To keep the agarose gel matrix in liquid form before the injection, we maintain the temperature of the agarose gel matrix containing cells in a 1.5 mL tube at 37C.
+To keep the agarose gel matrix in liquid form before the injection, we maintained the temperature of the agarose gel matrix containing cells in a 1.5 mL tube at 37C.
-In the pulsed jet formation, we integrated our system with a nozzle that generates small droplets using two-phase flows.
+In the pulsed jet formation, we adapted our controller to a nozzle that generated small droplets using two-phase flows.
 To minimize the amount of aqueous solution used, we here leveraged the solenoid valve to generate a liquid jet for a short period of time.
-Our system can be extended up to four electro-pneumatic regulators (four analog inputs/outputs), ten solenoid valves (driven at 24V via ten digital pins), one flow meter (I2C), and one latching valve  (driven at 5 V via one digital pin).
+Our controller has a capacity to integrate up to four electro-pneumatic regulators (four analog inputs/outputs), ten solenoid valves (driven at 24V via ten digital pins), one flow meter (I2C), and one latching valve  (driven at 5 V via one digital pin).
 These demonstrations show the robustness and flexibility of our open-source microfluidic system for various applications.

 ## Hardware description
 ### Overview (Fig.1: Keisuke Kondo)
-The controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS).
+Our microfluidic controller provides a constant flow rate or a constant pressure to a microfluidic system by regulating the pressure with an electro-pneumatic regulator (SMC, ITV0010-2CS).
 Switching between different solutions uses ten on/off solenoid valves connected to respective sample tubes and a selector valve (IDEX Health & Science, MXX778-605).
 The selector valve connects a tube out of ten sample tubes to a single outlet tube.
-The system monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube and the microfluidic system.
+The controller monitors the flow rate with a flow sensor (Sensirion, LG16-1000D) serially connected between the outlet tube and the microfluidic system.
 To prevent a gravitational flow when all the solenoid valves are closed, we installed a latching solenoid valve (Takasago Electric Inc, FLV-2-N1F) in the PEEK tube downstream of the microfluidic system.

 ### Software and device control via Arduino micro (Fig: Junichi Murai)